ToniWestbrook/repeatfs/README.md

 repeatfs replicate ~/results.txt.provenance.json --stdout stdout.log --stderr stderr.log
 ```

-RepeatFS will execute and verify each step
+RepeatFS will execute and verify each step.
+Version mismatches or other errors will be reported:

 ```
 [info] Starting replication